TamimAkhtar/Finding-Correlation-in-Movies-data-from-Kaggle/README.md

 Data is cleaned and made easy to visualize.

-Attempt at finding Correlation for Movies data and plotting the results.
+Attempt at finding Correlation for the data and plotting the results.